CyrilCermak/modular_architecture_on_ios/README.md

 You might have noticed `project.yml` file that was created with every framework or app.
 This file is used by `XcodeGen` (will be introduced in a second) to generate the project based on the settings described in the yaml file.
-This will avoid conflicts in Apple's infamous `project.pbxproj` files that represent each project.
+This will avoid conflicts in Apple’s infamous `project.pbxproj` files that represent each project.
 In modular architecture, this is particularly useful as we are working with many projects across the workspace.